avnet-iotconnect/iotc-mchp-wfi32iot-te-demo/README.md

         ```bash
         CMD:SEND_UART=wifi MY_SSID,MY_PSWD,4
         ```
-* At this point the project should be rebuilt and loaded onto the board again.
+* At this point the project is ready to be rebuilt and loaded onto the board with newly configured values.

 NOTE: When editing files on the USB Mass Storage deice, sometimes the OS may cache the changes you have made,